Hyungbo/d2pc/README.md

 MATLAB Codes for Data-Driven (output-feedback) Predictive Control

 ## Related paper

 Refer to http://arxiv.org/abs/2201.03136

+## Files

+* run_me_v4.m: Updated version of run_me.m (the newest version as of Nov 2023)
+* SimulationsInPaper.zip: Contains a few files that were used for generation of figures in the paper (Nov 2023)
+* run_me.m: The main all-in-one MATLAB code for simluation (older version)
+* d2pc: A folder that contains d2pc code only, for those who want to test D2PC (older version)

 ## Introduction
 This is a MATLAB code set to simulate the following controllers: